 You are gonna need some method of comparing highlights you already sent and diff them.

 Boring: just track annotation ids you already shared in some state file.
 Fun: use some elaborate comparison/hashing to match kobo annotations and goodreads ones.

-Actually, this could even be useful for Kindle if you have pirated a book for whatever reason or have a DRM free copy from elsewhere.
-Or other ebooks.
+Actually, this could even be useful for Kindle if you have a DRM free copy from elsewhere.
+Or for other ebook devices.

-TODO [C] continuous piano keyboard.
-When you press a 'key', the harmonics are highlighted as well as octaves music
+¶TODO[D]continuous piano keyboard.
+When you press a 'key', the harmonics are highlighted as well as octavesmusic

 In the simplest approximation take some simple conical/cylindrical filter, water flow/temperature dependency and coarseness.
 As an output we get expected amount of caffeine, oils, some estimate of bitterness and acidity etc.